peterstab/Robust-Pulse-Rate-From-Chrominance-Based-rPPG/README.md

 'starting_workspace.mat': this workspace contains the starting RGB and reference data.
-However, they are private data.
+However, those are private data.
 For each subject we worked with (67850 x 3) double matrix, meaning approximately 10 minutes (sampling frequency 115 Hz) of R, G & B signals.
 Reference data are (67850 x 1) double.

 The only scripts to be run are the following two: